 This course is assessed through both written examinations (70%) and coursework (30%).
 The coursework involves practical production work and screenwriting.

-Students produce a five minute short film using the College’s studio, digital editing suite and HD DSLR cameras.
+Students produce a five minute short film using the College’s Castlefield studios, Adobe Creative Suite, Canon HD DSLR cameras, Sennheiser sound and Rotolight lighting equipment.

-The exam board for this A Level is OCR.
+The exam board for this A Level is Eduqas.

 All students need to have at least five GCSEs at Grade 4 or above (and a satisfactory school reference) in order to be accepted on an A Level/BTEC Level 3 Programme.